FlorisWu/flight-tracks-Logan-airport/README.md

                         break
 ```

 Here, we are creating arrays of 0s that are 500 wide and 500 tall.
-Then we store the mean values of heights and counts in those arrays.
+Then we store the mean values of heights for each small cell and counts in those arrays.
 ```python
 Mean = np.zeros((500,500))
 Counts = np.zeros((500,500))